IDIAMath/WP-MATH-MA/docs/multidimensional_integration/3D_general_coordinate_transformation.md

 That way, by matching the two volumes, the intervalls can be interactively obtained.
 The task is to find the correct intervalls for $u$, $v$ and $w$ in real numbers that construct the generated volume.

+A modified version/ application of this task can be found in the task **Cylindrical Coordinates Matching**.

 ### Student perspective